alberortega/Utils/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add Utils to your project.

-1. Add a pod entry for Utils to your Podfile `pod 'Utils', :git=> 'https://github.com/alberortega/Utils.git'`
+1. Add a pod entry for Utils to your Podfile.
+  1.1.
+You can include all classes: `pod 'Utils', :git=> 'https://github.com/alberortega/Utils.git'` 1.2.
+You can include a group of classes: `pod 'Utils/Image', :git=> 'https://github.com/alberortega/Utils.git'`
 2. Install the pod(s) by running `pod install`.
 3. Include Utils classes wherever you need`.